drego85/tosint/README.md

-# tosint - Telegram OSINT Tool
+# Tosint - Telegram OSINT Tool

-tosint (Telegram OSINT) is a tool designed to extract valuable information from Telegram bots and channels.
+Tosint (Telegram OSINT) is a tool designed to extract valuable information from Telegram bots and channels.
 It is ideal for security researchers, investigators, and anyone interested in gathering insights from Telegram entities.
-Using OSINT techniques, tosint can uncover essential details about bots and associated channels, offering a deeper understanding of their structure and activity.
+Using OSINT techniques, Tosint can uncover essential details about bots and associated channels, offering a deeper understanding of their structure and activity.

 ### Features